 The Canines and Childhood Cancer Study: Examining Behaviors and Stress in Therapy Dogs

-The primary objective is to determine the stress levels of therapy dogs during regular AAI sessions with pediatric oncology patients and their families.
-The observed behavior of the therapy dogs in each session will be compared to their baseline and post-session salivary cortisol levels.
+To determine the stress levels of therapy dogs during regular AAI sessions with pediatric oncology patients and their families.